-- Access to buildings across campus is limited, with access granted for instructional reasons based on course schedules.
-Beyond that, building access for faculty and staff is requested through one of two processes — the One-Time Access Process for single visits lasting less than one hour or the MCard Access Process for single visits greater than one hour or for multiple visits.
+- Building access is requested through one of two processes — the One-Time Access Process for single visits lasting less than one hour or the MCard Access Process for single visits greater than one hour or for multiple visits.

-- All countries outside the U.S. are currently under a U-M COVID-19 Travel Restriction until further notice.
-More details about U-M travel restrictions and guidance can be found on the Global Michigan website.
+- Details about U-M travel restrictions and guidance can be found on the Global Michigan website.

 - Our collective safety requires we all do our part following health and safety best practices.
-We should all practice strong personal hygiene habits, wear a face covering while on campus (both inside and outside of buildings), maintain a physical distance of six feet and follow posted signage/guidelines.
+We should all practice strong personal hygiene habits, wear a face covering while inside campus buildings, maintain a safe physical distance and follow posted signage/guidelines.
 View the latest health and safety guidelines.

 Faculty, staff and students are encouraged to get vaccinated, visit the vaccine area of our website for more information.